aya-alsek/BuildWise/docs/discovery/stakeholder-analysis.md

 ### Primary Focus

-**Software Engineering Students**
+**Individual Software Engineering Learners**

-The initial BuildWise product is primarily focused on individual Software Engineering students building software projects.
+The initial BuildWise product is primarily focused on individuals who are building software projects and want to apply Software Engineering practices through a structured process.

+This includes different contexts such as:

+* Final-year students working on graduation projects.
+* Recent graduates working on personal or portfolio projects.
+* Trainees or independent learners working on practical projects.

+These contexts may involve different environments, goals, or supporting stakeholders, but they share the core use of BuildWise as an individual project-building guidance platform.

 ### Secondary / Future Focus

-The following stakeholders may become relevant as the product expands:
+The following stakeholder groups may become relevant as BuildWise expands:

-* Recent Software Engineering Graduates
-* Software Engineering Trainees and Learners
-* Universities and Academic Programs
+* Universities and Academic Programs.
-* Instructors, Project Supervisors, and Evaluators
+* Instructors, Project Supervisors, Evaluators, and Trainers.
-* Training Organizations
+* Training Organizations.

-* Trainers and Mentors
+These stakeholders may require additional capabilities for supervision, mentoring, evaluation, learner management, permissions, and reporting.

 ### Internal Focus